-Pearson Chi-Square 0.0001, Cramer's V 0.0001
+Pearson’s chi-squared = 0.0001, Cramer’s V = = 0.0001

 Source: own research

-The analysis also shows, as presented in table 3.5.9, that the amount of money spent on paid TV channel for watching the games decreases as the definition reflects a lower level of loyalty, moreover, a substantial part does not spend at all on all levels of fanhood definition.
-This steams from the comparison of the variable of meaning of the team to the fan (how he defines his fanhood) to the amount spent on paid TV channel for watching the games (see details in Table 3.5.9).
+The analysis also shows, as presented in Table 3.5.9, that the amount of money spent on paid TV channels for watching games decreases, as the definition reflects, with a lower level of loyalty; moreover, a substantial part of the fans on all levels of defining fanhood does not spend at all.
+This stems from the comparison of the variable ‘meaning of the team for the fan’ (how he defines his fanhood) to the amount spent on paid TV channels for watching games (see details in Table 3.5.9).

 Table 3.5.10.
-Pearson’s correlation of the meaning of the team for the fan and the amount spent on traveling costs to the games.
+Pearson’s correlation between the meaning of the team for the fan and the amount spent on traveling costs to the games.